obsproject/obs-studio/docs/sphinx/reference-scenes.rst

 .. function:: void obs_sceneitem_group_remove_item(obs_sceneitem_t *item)

-   Rmoves a scene item from a group.
+   Removes a scene item from a group.
 The item will be placed before the group in the main scene.

 ---------------------